Creating content for or about Indigenous Peoples

 This guide will help you choose culturally appropriate language.
 If you make a mistake, acknowledge it and apologize.
 Learning is guided by an open heart and humility.

 This is an evolving guide which will be regularly reviewed and updated.
-If you have feedback or questions, please send them to the Content Design Advisory and Writing Group.
+If you have questions or feedback, please e-mail WebStandards@gov.bc.ca.

 Engage with the Indigenous Peoples you’re writing about from the start of your project.
 Indigenous knowledge may be sacred and require certain protocols be followed.
 Indigenous Peoples are the primary guardians and interpreters of their cultures.
 All communications with and about Indigenous Peoples must have their input, review and consent.
 This supports the principle ‘Nothing about us, without us.’

-In alignment with the UN Declaration, it is wise practice for the writer of Indigenous content to be an Indigenous person.
-There is no amount of training or formal education that can replace lived experience.
+In alignment with the UN Declaration, it's wise practice for the writer of Indigenous content to be an Indigenous person.
+There's no amount of training or formal education that can replace lived experience.

 Ensure that Indigenous Peoples are involved from the beginning to the end of the work.
 Building trust-based relationships with Indigenous Peoples is part of the work of true and lasting reconciliation.